lailahgrant/Google-Calendar-Clone/README.md

 # Google Calendar Clone Tutorial
 It is developed in PHP, MySQL, JavaScript, CSS3, HTML.
-- No frameworks or library.
+- No frameworks or library used.

 > `Google Calender Clone`
 > - A dynamic web based scheduling application.